 Architectural technologist: job description

 While architects are responsible for coming up with initial concepts and designs, architectural technologists are more concerned with the technical side of construction.
-Architectural technologists work closely with architects and other building professionals and they try to resolve any potential design problems before construction starts.
+They work closely with architects and other building professionals to resolve any potential design problems before construction starts.

 Work activities can vary depending on the project, but typical duties can include: